-The Action Plan and its implementation will be reviewed in 2028 and the Plan will be updated based on the findings of the review.
-This approach will enable us to respond to the evolution of climate change science, information, technology, legislation and available solutions, and to the impacts being experienced locally.
+The Action Plan and its implementation will be reviewed within 12 months of a new Council Plan being adopted, and the Action Plan will be updated based on the findings of the review.
+This approach will ensure that the Action Plan aligns with future Council Plans and priorities.
+It will also enable us to respond to the evolution of climate change science, information, technology, legislation and available solutions, and to the impacts being experienced locally.

-Council's Environment Team will provide annual reporting to Council's Executive Management Team, Councillors and the community about the progress of the Action Plan's implementation and progress towards Council's Environmental Sustainability Targets.
+Council's Environment Team will develop a 'dash-board' style progress tracking and reporting system to ensure all stakeholders have access to data measuring the progress and success of actions and outcomes under the plan.
+We will also provide annual reporting to Council's Executive Management Team, Councillors and the community about the progress of the Action Plan's implementation and progress towards Council's Environmental Sustainability Targets.